94 people are interested

-A Court Appointed Special Advocate (CASA) is a trained volunteer who represents the best interests of child victims of physical, sexual, or emotional abuse and neglect that are currently in the judicial system.
-CASA Volunteers are supervised by CASA team members and work alongside the child's legal and professional team.
-They ensure that the child's physical, mental, educational and emotional needs are being met, and advocate for the child in court, all the while supporting them in their journey to find a safe and permanent home.
-In Adams and Broomfield Counties alone, there are over 1,100 children that need a loving and caring CASA.
+CASA Volunteers are trained to represent the best interests of child victims of physical, sexual, or emotional abuse and neglect who are currently in the child welfare system.
+CASA Volunteers are supervised by CASA team members and work alongside the child’s legal and professional team.
+They ensure that the child’s physical, mental, educational, and emotional needs are being met, and advocate for the child in court, all while supporting them in their journey to find a safe and permanent home.

-Potential CASA Volunteers complete an online application, interview, and 30 hours of pre-service training (15 hours supplemental homework, 15 hours in-class).
-A successful CASA Volunteer is mature, stable, open-minded, empathetic, collaborative, and confident.
-They also have an ability to problem-solve and have strong written and verbal communication skills.
+Potential CASA Volunteers complete an online application, interview, and a comprehensive pre-service training.
+We offer one virtual training class per year.
+Successful CASA Volunteers are mature, empathetic, collaborative, and confident.
+They have an ability to problem-solve and have strong written and verbal communication skills.
+No special background, work experience, or education is required to become a CASA Volunteer.
+We encourage individuals from all cultures, professions, and educational backgrounds to volunteer.

 About CASA of Adams and Broomfield Counties